 Key Stage 4 Science

-At key stage 4 we follow the AQA Combined Science (Trilogy) and Triple Science Specifications.
+At key stage 4 we follow the AQA Combined Science and Separate Science Specifications.
 These qualifications encourage students to develop confidence in, and a positive attitude towards, Science and to recognise the importance of Science in their own lives.
 Whilst building on the prior learning of our KS3 curriculum students are encouraged to answer questions from a variety of contexts, look for patterns, make predictions and become competent in the safe use of scientific equipment.
 Students will need to retain and recall information throughout their course until they sit their exam at the end of Year 11.
 Regular assessments allow us to monitor students’ progress and highlight students who would benefit from extra intervention and support.

 “Somewhere, something incredible is waiting to be known.”Carl Sagan